 Scorpions are perhaps best known for their unique yet frightening stinger.
 While this appendage certainly looks imposing, most species of scorpion deliver a sting no more painful than a bee’s.
 However, a small number of species have much more potent venom - which in some instances can prove to be fatal.
 The Arizona bark scorpion, for example, can create a toxin powerful enough to kill a fully grown human.
 That said, the best policy when dealing with scorpions is to keep your distance, if at all possible.

 While there are a variety of solutions and pesticides available that may discourage scorpions from entering your home, your best bet will be to enlist the help of your local pest control professional.
 He or she will be well-versed in the specific species of scorpion you’re dealing with, and the particular product which will be most effective.
 If you absolutely cannot wait, however, commercially available traps may help to lessen the numbers of pests on your property.
 It’s worth noting, however, that if you neglect to put the exclusion methods mentioned above into practice, it’s likely that more scorpions will just return later.

-Cantu Pest Control is proud to be the first company in Texas to offer a Cantu Green Service Service.
-Our scorpion control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service.
+Our Texas scorpion control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.

-If scorpions have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced scorpion removal experts.
+If scorpions or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced scorpion removal experts.